bhavyaEE/RISCV-CPU/README_Riya.md

 - When completing the coursework I made the decision to move the mux from a separate module into the top level pc module, as if was more clear and having a module for only a mux was unnecessary.
 - Additionally, when adding jump logic it was required to change the mux from choosing branch pc if PCSrc was high and would instead choose PCTarget for Jump and Branch instructions.
 - Finally, in order to pipeline the PC, the PC was moved into a fetch module where it could connect to the instruction module.
-Inisde the Pipelinefetch module was the PCIncr or PCTarget mux and a flip flop to change PCF to PCD.
+Inside the Pipelinefetch module was the PCIncr or PCTarget mux and a flip flop to change PCF to PCD.

 Below is the final design used for the toppc.sv module: